 - Death rates for both genders increased with age after age 5–24 years.

-You can contact our law firm for a free consultation with a child safety lawyer and our experienced pool drowning lawsuit legal team if your daughter or son drowned in a swimming pool or hot tub and the facts of your case support your wrongful death claim.
-These tragic cases often involve a school (yes, you can sue a school for wrongful death), community center or hotel.
+You can contact our law firm for a free consultation with a child safety lawyer and our experienced pool drowning lawsuit legal team if your daughter or son drowned in a swimming pool or hot tub.
+If the facts of your case support a wrongful death lawsuit, you can sue the responsible school (yes, you can sue a school district for wrongful death), community center, or hotel.